 Trade Names: Buna-N, Chemigum (Goodyear), Ny Syn (Copolymer), Krynac (Polysar), Hycar (Zeon Chemical), Paracril (Uniroyal), Perbunan (Mobay)

 Nitrile tends to be a popular set material for a wide range of applications.
 This material is both economical and versatile as it has an excellent compression set, good tensile strength, and is widely used in both industrial and domestic applications.
 APG stocks a large selection of these general purpose rings such as -472, -129. and -230

-Oil and Petroleum Use
+Oil & Petroleum

 UV Light, Ozone, Weather

 Nitrile has many uses however, being an outdoor sealing solution should not be one of those solutions.
 Due to the poor performance in UV light, ozone, and weather, this material should not be used for outdoor purposes.
 Nitrile also has poor steam performance and doesn’t have a wide temperature range such as other materials.
 The best materials to combat UV, ozone, and weathering are PTFE and Aflas